1chooo/my-swe-wiki/computer_network/mid/2020/README.md

 其中 M 要帶 $10^6$ 或 $2^{20}$ 都可以。

 ### Q14
-(6 marks) Assume a propagation speed of $2 * 10^8 metes/sec$.
+(6 marks) Assume a propagation speed of $2 \times 10^8 metes/sec$.
 We have 10 packets.
 A router processing time is $1 ms$.
 Suppose the packet travels $2000 km$, beginning in front of one router, passing through a second router, and finishing just after a third router.
 What is the end-to-end delay?

 **Answer:**